 I know from personal experience that there are times when a dealer will go out of their way to do a deal on a new car to get a particularly desirable trade-in.
 Used cars are generally far more profitable than new cars, so it could even be worthwhile to break-even or lose money on the sale of a new vehicle to get a trade-in that could offer an opportunity for a big profit later on.

 Auctions are another major source of used car inventory, but just like used vehicles, not all auctions are the same.
 There are open auctions that anyone can go to, and these sell vehicles of all types, ages, mileages, prices and conditions.
 There are some that sell vehicles from specific sources such as government auctions, which are where vehicles used by state and federal authorities and agencies are disposed of.
 However, not all of these more specialized auctions are open to everyone.
+Auctions on eBay Motors are somewhere car dealers can look for inventory, but you can beat them to it as anyone can buy from eBay.

 Closed auctions are another type of auction dealers go to in order to obtain used vehicle inventory.
 Buyers have to register to be allowed to attend and bid at these auctions, and to get registered buyers will have to present their trade credentials.
 This type of auction is where new, lower mileage, better condition vehicles are generally sold.
 They are a good source of quality used vehicle inventory for dealers, but they’re generally pretty low risk, the competition among bidders is high, and potential profit margins can be relatively low.

 If you’re interested in buying from an auction yourself, don’t miss this article that tells you all about buying from an auction.
+And if you fancy buying a used vehicle for seriously low money yourself from an auction, check out this link to where the government and police departments dispose of their vehicles for silly low money.

 It’s unlikely that a single dealer will be able to buy ex-rental vehicles direct from a rental company, but they do supply larger dealer groups directly and they sometimes sell to dealers through manufacturers.
 I’ve bought many ex-rental vehicles from the manufacturer, and sometimes they are even put up for sale on a manufacturer’s website with a retail section so you can show them to retail customers and sell them directly from the website without having to purchase them first.